deejoe/presentations/foss-intro/src/foss-intro.rst

 *Article I Section 8.
 Clause 8*

-.. note: This is US federal jurisdiction.
+.. note:: This is US federal jurisdiction.
 Used to be more localized, with
          state and even local law in the US weighing in.
 Now internationalized and harmonized through for instance the Berne Convention (US 1989), though still with differences from